 Helping a loved one get treatment for depression

 If someone that you care about has been struggling with a depressive disorder, then you are well aware how painful, frustrating and confusing this experience can be.
 And while you cannot cure them, you do not need to be a mental health expert to make a life-changing difference to their life.
 Please consider the following:

 - First and most urgently, if you fear that they are in immediate danger of harming themselves, contact a suicide helpline or visit your local A&E hospital.
 Depressive disorders do not always lead to self-harm or suicide, but individuals who struggle with depression may be at increased risk.
 Ensuring the safety of your loved one must always be the first priority.
 Once he or she is not in danger, then the healing process can begin

 - Educating yourself about depression is an essential step in increasing your ability to provide meaningful and effective support.
 Learn about the disorder that they are experiencing, understand how their symptoms of depression may be impacting daily functioning, and research the types of treatment that have helped others whose challenges were similar to what they are currently experiencing

 - If possible and appropriate, share your concerns with other friends or family members.
 Getting help is not a sign of weakness.
 It is the best thing you can do for them, and for yourself.
 Either alone or with others, have an open and honest discussion.
 Express your concerns, demonstrate your compassion, share the information that you have acquired.
 Most importantly, listen to what they have to say and make sure that they have no reason to doubt your love and commitment

-- Finally, remember that treatment is just one part of overcoming a complex challenge.
+- Finally, remember that depression treatment is just one part of overcoming a complex challenge.
 Prepare to be an active positive presence in your loved one’s life every step of the way